szczyglis-dev/py-gpt/docs/source/functions.rst

 .. note::

-	Remember to enable the ``+ Tools`` checkbox to enable execution of tools and commands from plugins.
+	Remember to enable the ``Tools`` switch to enable execution of tools and commands from plugins.

 PyGPT uses native API tool/function calls by default.
 You can go back to the internal prompt-based syntax (described below) by switching off ``Config -> Settings -> Prompts -> Native API tool calls``.
 You must also enable the ``Tool calls`` checkbox in model advanced settings for the specified model to use native API tool calls.